 Parks and Similar

 This is a small creekside park with a partially shaded grassy area for relaxing and picnicking.
-This a great place to go barefoot, with its refreshingly moist grass!
+This is a great place to go barefoot, with its refreshingly moist grass!
 This park is very close to Mason's Beach, near the corner of Renfrew Road and Shawnigan Lake Road.

 Shawnigan Wharf Park